Nirvikalpa108/rubyfx/README.md

 # FX Calculator

-This script obtains and calculates foreign exchange rates using a given source.
-We have used a JSON file as our source of dates and foreign exchange rates.
+This script obtains and calculates foreign exchange rates using a given JSON or CSV file.

 ## Setup